 (Statista)

 Live video marketing statistics reveal more than one-third of marketers are reaping the benefits of this type of digital marketing.
-The number of marketers who use live video marketing as a basic part of their media campaigns is growing by the year (up from 28% last year).
-A massive 63% of marketers meanwhile intend to increase the use of live video because of the excellent results it delivers to their marketing campaigns.
+The number of marketers who use live video marketing as a basic part of their media campaigns is growing by the year.
+Also, many marketers meanwhile intend to increase the use of live video because of the excellent results it delivers to their marketing campaigns.

 According to streaming stats, around 70% of video fans worldwide have streamed some form of video content.
-Additionally, a little over 50% prefer this content to be ad-supported and free, as opposed to subscription-tied and à la carte services.
+Additionally, 52% prefer this content to be ad-supported and free, as opposed to subscription-tied and à la carte services.
 The upside of this preference to streaming marketing is that 64% of people who streamed a live video engaged with an ad (pre-roll or sponsored).

 (IAB)